yashs2508/Owlready2-for-biomedical-ontologies/README.md

 a programming language.
 Existing query languages (such as SPARQL) and APIs (such as OWLAPI) are not as easy-to-use as object programming languages are.
 Moreover, they provide few solutions to difficulties encountered with biomedical ontologies.
 Our objective was to design a tool for accessing easily the entities of an OWL ontology, with high-level constructs helping with biomedical ontologies.

+Credits-> Owlready: Ontology-oriented programming in Python with automatic classification and high level constructs for biomedical ontologies by-
+#### Jean-Baptiste Lamya